nens/threedi-docs/source/d_simulate_modeller_interface.rst

 *Laterals* are not taken into account when added to the spatialite.
 The user has to add them to the API call for them to be taken into account.
 See the section on laterals below for a 'how to'.

 *DWF (inflow)* In API v1 inflow on connection nodes is being calculated based on nr of inhabitants per impervious surface and the mapping to the connection nodes.
 In API v3 users can calculate the inflow separately using the dwa calculator tool.
 The output of this tool is a csv with lateral inflow.
-This csv can be used in the 3Di API Client.
+This csv can be used in the "3Di Models and Simulations".
 In this approach is more transparant and generic usable for different countries.